eoinkelly/notes/aws/certified-developer-associate.md

 ## DynamoDB

+    Hint: DynamoDB is the most important topic on the exam

 * supports document and key-value stores
 * "single digit millisecond latency
+* is a fully managed database
+    * you can't ssh into the VM it runs on
 * stored on SSD
 * stored across 3 "geographically distinct" data centers
     * writes are written frist to one location and the replicated to the other two